benschwarz/gallery-css/README.md

 # Gallery.css

-Gallery.css is an all CSS framework that allows for simple, maintainable and understandable image galleries without the use of heavy Javascript.
+Gallery.css is all CSS.
+Think simple, maintainable and understandable image galleries without the use of Javascript.

 ### Getting started